 On Christmas Day 1941, when he was 22 years of age, he was joined in matrimony with Wilma Kathryn Travis (Sept.
 9, 1917- ? ), daughter of O.A. and Georgianna (Swearingen) Travis.

-They had a family, including son Donald Lawrence Harbaugh.
+They produced a family, including son Donald Lawrence Harbaugh.

 The family resided in Mill Run in the later 1940s.
 They eventually relocated to Wellington, Lorain County, OH.